You might be able to pay your car payment with a credit card. But you probably shouldn’t.

 Whether you want to maximize your rewards credit card or you’re strapped for cash, there’s an alternative solution to using your credit card to make car loan payments: refinancing.

 Refinancing is the process of replacing your existing loan with a new one, ideally at a lower interest rate and with better terms.
-According to the RateGenius State of Refinance report, borrowers who successfully refinanced cut their interest rate by 7% and saved $96.50 per month on average.
+In a recent report, RateGenius found that almost 20% of borrowers who refinanced their car loan saved more than $150 on their monthly payments.
+And on average, each borrower reduced their old loan interest rate by half (from 14% to 7%).

 This can be a particularly effective solution if money is tight.
 You can reduce your monthly payment via a lower interest rate and farther out maturity date.
 That said, on that last note, when you push out your loan term, you might wind up spending more in the long run.